neilg63/spreadsheet_to_json_cli/README.md

 # Spreadsheet to JSON CLI (spread-cli)

-This crate provides a simple command line interface to convert common spreadsheet and CSV files into JSON or JSONL (JSON Lines) files suitable data interchange.
+This crate provides a simple command line interface to convert common spreadsheet and CSV files into JSON or JSONL (JSON Lines) files suitable for data interchange.

 It supports the following formats: